golanlevin/single-line-font-resources/README.md

 # p5-single-line-font-resources

-*This is a repository of p5.js programs for loading and displaying a variety of different procedural single-line vector fonts (also called single-stroke or monoline fonts).
-Such fonts are well-suited to creative coding and pen-plotting.*
+*This is a repository of p5.js programs for loading and displaying a variety of different single-line vector fonts (also called single-stroke or monoline fonts).
+Such fonts are well-suited to creative coding and pen-plotting.
+Code is presented to load single-line fonts in TTF, SVG Font, Hershey Font, and other formats.*

 #### Contents